top of page

 For a busy mind, Yoga Nidra enables to find stillness.
 It is a great way to bring calm, presence and peace for those who suffer from insomnia and those who are practicing on their mindfulness and awareness.

-For this event, please feel free to bring any props such as blankets, pillows and bolsters to make you feel comfortable for the duration of your practice.
+Please feel free to bring any props such as blankets, pillows and bolsters to make you feel comfortable for the duration of your practice.